tml1024/flying-brick/textures.md

 The names of texture PNG files should not contain multiple periods.
 (Noticed in another project where I tried to use "Propeller.baked.png".)
-The glTF exporter converts extra periods to undercores when it copies them to the model folder, and in the references in the glTF file.
+The glTF exporter converts extra periods to underscores when it copies them to the model folder, and in the references in the glTF file.

 The Project Editor's Build All converts PNG to DDS textures and puts